hierarc.Likelihood package

 hierarc.Likelihood.hierarchy_likelihood module

-class hierarc.Likelihood.hierarchy_likelihood.LensLikelihood(z_lens, z_source, name='name', likelihood_type='TDKin', anisotropy_model='NONE', ani_param_array=None, ani_scaling_array_list=None, ani_scaling_array=None, num_distribution_draws=50, kappa_ext_bias=False, kappa_pdf=None, kappa_bin_edges=None, mst_ifu=False, lambda_scaling_property=0, lambda_scaling_property_beta=0, normalized=True, kwargs_lens_properties=None, **kwargs_likelihood)[source]
+class hierarc.Likelihood.hierarchy_likelihood.LensLikelihood(z_lens, z_source, name='name', likelihood_type='TDKin', anisotropy_model='NONE', ani_param_array=None, ani_scaling_array=None, ani_scaling_array_list=None, gamma_in_array=None, log_m2l_array=None, param_scaling_grid_list=None, num_distribution_draws=50, global_los_distribution=False, kappa_pdf=None, kappa_bin_edges=None, mst_ifu=False, lambda_scaling_property=0, lambda_scaling_property_beta=0, normalized=True, kwargs_lens_properties=None, gamma_in_prior_mean=None, gamma_in_prior_std=None, los_distributions=None, **kwargs_likelihood)[source]

-Bases: TransformedCosmography, LensLikelihoodBase, AnisotropyScalingIFU
+Bases: TransformedCosmography, LensLikelihoodBase, ParameterScalingIFU

 angular_diameter_distances(cosmo)[source]

-time-delay distance Ddt, angular diameter distance to the lens (dd)
+Time-delay distance Ddt, angular diameter distance to the lens (dd)

 Parameters: